sinsin1998/Assignment_1/README.md

 ```

 ![image](https://github.com/user-attachments/assets/b3c0b98d-828e-4d8b-ba7a-0813caf2f41b)
-As the figure shows the opensky tracking results.
+As the figure abouve shows the opensky tracking results.
+We can easily see that the satellite in open sky is well acquired and tracked.

 ![image](https://github.com/user-attachments/assets/b97702bd-4bd8-4f19-97cb-59b79851a367)
 The figure shows the urban tracking results.